Bee Girl at the Opening of the New De Young Museum in 2005

 “It is really not so bad,” the Organization pointed out, “Why there are many benefits to working for us.
 We need your chess expertise, and you need us.
 If you want Bee Girl to love you, you have to do everything she wants.”

 “We are the best spy agency you can possibly work for, and we will tell you why.
 First of all we won’t try to trick you into working for us, without telling you, we are open and honest.
 Other agencies will turn on you, then betray you and harm you, after tricking you, they are all crooks, but not us.
 What you see is what you get.
 We don’t need to intimidate our agents, because they want to work for us, they love working for us, because we are so good, we are number one.
 And there is no personal danger to you, and no risks.”

 “Well, there are always risks”, continued the Organization wistfully, “with being a spy, but that would be at the hands of our enemies, and not at our hands.”

 Chess Master could not make a decision, “I have to ask my chess set first, so just hold the line,” he told the Organization.

-Some of his chess pieces thought he should do it, but others did not, so he decided to take a vote and the majority of them seemed to want to do it, so he told them, at he could as long as he got to approve everything before he did it.
+Some of his chess pieces thought he should do it, but others did not, so he decided to take a vote, and the majority of them seemed to want to do it.
+Chess Master told the Organization he would do it, as he could as long as he got to approve everything before he did it.